Billing

 Streamlining Insurance Billing for Dietitians

-Service Facility
+Service facility

 On the CMS 1500 Form, the service facility refers to the address where the nutrition services were provided.
 If you have multiple office locations for example, you’ll want to put the location where the session actually took place.
 When you enter a new address in the service facility field, Healthie will automatically save it and it will appear in the drop down next time you complete a claim.
 Choose from your list of facilities for consistent, and accurate billing.